Ceracris kiangsu

 Ceracris kiangsu is a species of grasshoppers in the subfamily Oedipodinae, sometimes called the yellow-spined bamboo locust.
 It occurs in Indo-China and southern China, where it may become a locally significant agricultural pest.
 No subspecies are listed in the Catalogue of Life.

 Mud-puddling behaviour has been noted: these insects are attracted to the sodium and ammonium ions in human urine.
+Overwintering as eggs occurs for up to nine months prior to the grasshoppers hatching.